wavesplatform/docs.wavesplatform/docs/en/building-apps/how-to/assets/issue.md

 See the [Token](/en/blockchain/token/) article for more information about token.

-In this chapter, tokens and assets are synonyms (but for NFT we always use the word 'token').
+In this article, tokens and assets are synonyms (but for NFT we always use the word 'token').

 ## Issue Asset

-> :bulb: Asset issued without a script cannot be converted to smart asset.
+> :bulb: Asset issued without a script cannot be converted to a smart asset.
 If you want to add a script later, issue an asset with the script `AwZd0cYf` (base64 encoded Ride expression that is always true).
-Fee for the transaction with smart asset is larger by 0.004 WAVES.
+Fee for the transaction with smart asset is higher by 0.004 WAVES.

 ### Using Waves.Exchange